-Course code: EEE 3604 Course Title: Digital Signal Processing I Sessional
+Course Title: Digital Signal Processing I Sessional Contact Hours: 3 per Week

 Objectives: This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 3603.
 In the second part, students will design simple systems using the principles learned in EEE 3603.